 3.1.
 Examination papers will only be released to the University Library upon approval of the Chief Examiner.

 3.2.
-The Examinations Unit will provide copies of examination papers to the University Library only after the relevant deferred examination period has concluded for the semester.
+Examination Services will provide copies of examination papers to the University Library only after the relevant deferred examination period has concluded for the semester.